 Black Cats and Religious Beginnings

-Black cats have long been associated with witches and witchcraft, and they're still used today as costumes, home decor, and party themes during Halloween.
+Black cats have long been associated with witches and witchcraft, and they're still used today as costumes and in decor and party themes during Halloween.
 This trend is so embedded in modern society that we've forgotten its ancient beginnings.

 For instance, the religious year of Pagans starts and ends with Samhain.
 This is also the beginning of the Celtic new year, according to Patti Wigington, a Pagan and Wiccan Expert.
 Samhain is a time for honoring the ancestors who came before us, as well.

 Another religious beginning of Halloween is how the Catholics celebrated the first of November as The Solemnity of All Saints.
-This led to October 31 is designated as All Hallows' Eve, since the saints celebrated on November 1st were considered hallowed.
+This led to October 31 being designated All Hallows' Eve since the saints celebrated on November 1st were considered hallowed.

 Black Cats and Witches

-There were also beliefs that black cats were witches in disguise, or witches reborn.
-Others believed black cats were witches familiars, but not all of them were black cats.
-Rather, some were cats of other colors, or other animals entirely—dogs, pigs, and more.
+Beliefs that black cats were witches in disguise, or witches reborn also dominated.
+Others believed black cats were witches' familiars, but not all of them were black cats.
+Rather, some were cats of other colors, or other animals entirely—dogs, pigs, goats and more.